open-ch/checkdoc/README.md

   - find markdown files not referenced (directly or through other files) from a readme in the root directory of a repository
   - find broken links

+## Note For GitHub Readers

+While the content of this module is managed in an internal repository, you may still submit PR's.